Surface elevation errors in finite element Stokes models for glacier evolution: Surface velocity from the Stokes sub-model

-In this Section we consider the weak form of the non-sliding, isothermal, and Glen-law Stokes sub-model \eqref{eq:glen}--\eqref{eq:stokes}.
-This sub-model, which is applied on a 3D domain $\Lambda = \Lambda(t)$, defined by \eqref{eq:icydomain} at a particular time $t$, computes the surface velocity field $\bu|_s$ which appears in NCP \eqref{eq:ncp}.
-We will return to that the larger model in Section \ref{sec:model}.
+In this Section we address only the Stokes sub-model \eqref{eq:glen}--\eqref{eq:stokes}, applied on a domain $\Lambda \subset \RR^3$, defined by \eqref{eq:icydomain} at some time $t$.
+This sub-model will compute the surface velocity $\bu|_s$ which appears in NCPs \eqref{eq:be:ncp}, but we defer discussion of the coupling to later sections.